Jam-BD011/Assetto-Corsa-Steering-Bar/README.md

 This is a small limitation with the ac and acsys Python Libraries, as well as the Assetto Corsa Shared Memory library.
 None of these have the ability to retrieve the maximum steering angle from the vehicle you're using.
 Had this been the case, updating the maximum angle could happen automatically.

 ## License Info
-This project is obtainable under the provided MIT License.
+This project is obtainable under the provided GNU GPLv3 License.
 See ["LICENSE.txt"](LICENSE.txt) for more info.